gbrrestoration/rrap-mds-knowledge-hub/modelling/environmental_mod/index.md

 - MIROC6
 - NorESM2-LM

-In addition, the following models of the previous generation (CMIP-5) have been integrated with four (4) representative concentration pathwways (RCP) scenarios (RCP2.6, RCP4.5, RCP6.0, RCP8.5) in their native spatial resolution across The Reef:
+In addition, the following models of the previous generation (CMIP-5) have been integrated with four (4) representative concentration pathwways (RCP) scenarios (RCP2.6, RCP4.5, RCP6.0, RCP8.5) in their native spatial resolution across the Great Barrier Reef:
 - CCSM4
 - CESM1_WACCM
 - GFDL_ESM2M